ilopmar/config/README.md

 Config
 ======

-Repo to store the configuration of some programs
+Repo to store the configuration of some programs.

+- Git
+- Sublime Text 2